RyanonRails/blog/source/_posts/2011-04-14-error-installing-redcar-install-java.md

 Are you receiving this redcar error?

-Successfully installed redcar-0.11
+>Successfully installed redcar-0.11
 1 gem installed
 Installing ri documentation for redcar-0.11…
 Installing RDoc documentation for redcar-0.11…

-C:UsersOwnerDesktopConsole2>redcar install
+>C:\Users\OwnerDesktop\Console2>redcar install
 Redcar 0.11 ( i386-mingw32 )
 found latest XULRunner release version: 1.9.2.16
 Downloading >10MB of binary assets.
 This may take a while the first time.